mozilla/firefox-test-engineering/reference/python-style.rst

     from myapp import models, views

-Alphabetize your imports, it will make your code easier to scan.
+Alphabetize your imports; it will make your code easier to scan.
 See how terrible this is::

     import cows